Annalisa Barbieri’s Introduction to Craft Chocolate

 Annalisa Barbieri, celebrated columnist and Chocolate Correspondent for The Observer, has chosen these five bars as a great introduction to Craft Chocolate.
 Try them for yourself and see if you agree!

-Note & Disclaimer: Neither Annalisa, nor The Observer, make any money from this endeavour. £3 per box, for the first hundred boxes sold, is also being donated to Camfed, a charity that helps educates girls in Africa and is dear to Annalisa’s heart
+Note & Disclaimer: Neither Annalisa, nor The Observer, make any money from this endeavour.
+10% of the sales of this box during November and December is being donated to CAMFED, a charity that helps educate girls in Africa and is dear to Annalisa’s heart

 Annalisa Barbieri, celebrated columnist and Chocolate Correspondent for The Observer, has chosen these five bars as a great introduction to the world of Craft Chocolate.
 And we at CocoaRunners definitely agree — these really are five fantastic bars.